 - Joint Fundraising – Network with other like-minded (or not!) societies and clubs to put on a special event.
 I.e., Rugby Club and Pole Dance society swap activities for a charitable cause!

-- Speakers: Host a notable speaker relevant to your society’s interests and sell tickets in advance or on the door.
+- Speakers: Host a notable speaker relevant to your society’s interests and sell tickets in advance or at the door.
 Be careful, however, to not mark the price up too much and deter people from attending.

 - Flash Mob: Plan a spontaneous and wacky event at university to draw some attention.
 Ask students to donate a few pounds to raise funds and shake a bucket at puzzled passers-by.